Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

     The next object in parent collection's list.

 `nextNode`_ (`tes3reference`_)
+    Read-only.
 The next reference in the parent reference list.

 `nodeData`_ (`tes3reference`_)
+    Read-only.
 Redundant access to this object, for iterating over a tes3referenceList.

 `object`_ (`tes3physicalObject`_)
+    Read-only.
 The object that the reference is for, such as a weapon, armor, or actor.

 `objectFlags`_ (`number`_)
     The raw flags of the object.